marcodpt/merlin/README.md

 ## merlin({components, root, routes, middleware, ...userData}) -> stop

 ### components: {name: {root, template, init, format, done, ...methods}}
-Object containing all components of your app:
+Object containing all components of your application:

- - `root`: the optional root DOM element where the component should be mounted.
-Components without root are views in the routing system.
-Components with root are permanent elements like navbars, footers.
+ - `root`: The optional root DOM element where the component should be mounted.
+ Rootless components are views in the routing system.
+Rooted components are permanent elements like navigation bars and footers.
- - `template`: the optional template DOM element used to mount the component.
-In general you will use templates associated with views in the routing system, and ingore it in permanent elements.
-But there are exceptions that will be covered.
+ - `template`: The optional template DOM element used to assemble the component.
+In general, you will use templates associated with views in the routing system and will not use templates on permanent elements.
+But there are exceptions that will be addressed.
- - fn `init`(`data`, `call`) -> `state`: is an optional function that is always called in the startup of the component and returns the initial `state`.
-If `init` is not passed wherever been in `data` will be the initial `state`.
+ - fn `init`(`data`, `call`) -> `state`: An optional function that is always called at component initialization and returns the initial `state`.
+If `init` is not passed whatever is in `data` will be the initial `state`.
- - fn `format`(`state`) -> `viewState`: is an optional function that transform the state for view rendering.
-Is useful when the state should store data that belongs to internal component logic and/or the same data formatting should be aplied before rendering.
-If `format` is not passed the `state` will be used directly to render the view.
+ - fn `format`(`state`) -> `viewState`: An optional function that transforms the state for rendering the view.
+It is useful when the state must store data that belongs to the component's internal logic and/or data formatting must be applied before rendering.
+If `format` is not passed, `state` will be used directly to render the view.
- - fn `done`(`state`, `data`, `call`) -> (): is an optional function that is always called when the component should be stopped, like when the route has changed.
-If it is not passed a function that do nothing is used instead.
+ - fn `done`(`state`, `data`, `call`) -> (): An optional function that is
+always called when the component must be stopped, such as when the route is changed.
+If not passed, a function that does nothing will be used.
- - fn `method`(`state`, `data`, `call`) -> `newState`: All remaining properties of the `component` object are `methods` avaiable to be called by the user using `on{event}` or `data-on{event}` on the associated `template` or DOM element or to be called internally by other `method` or `init` or `done` via the use of `call` function.
+ - fn `method`(`state`, `data`, `call`) -> `newState`: All remaining properties of the `component` object are `methods` available to be called by the user using `on{event}` or `data-on{event}` in the `template` or associated DOM element or to be called internally by another `method` or `init` or `done` through the use of the `call` function.
+ - fn `call`(`method`, `data`) -> `newState`: Can call any `method` in the component.
+Any DOM event will be a `call` with the `data` being the event itself.
+The router starts the component with `call('init', data)` only then the `methods` become available and the router stops the component with `call('done')` and all the `methods` stop working.
+What exactly is inside `data` in `init` will be covered next.

 ### root: DOM Element
 The DOM Element that the component should mount.